AlphaGenes/AlphaPlantImpute2/example/README.txt

 Imputation with AlphaPlantImpute2
 =================================

-To impute the genotypes with AlphaPlantImpute2 on the example data run:
+To impute the genotypes with AlphaPlantImpute2 on the example data, run:

 AlphaPlantImpute2 -out imputed -genotypes masked.genotypes -n_sample_rounds 5 -n_haplotypes 20